ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 2. The validation sequences were deposited in document Validation.csv
 3. The test sequences were deposited in document Non-AMPsfilter.csv

-This algorithm demand one-hot code matrix (sequential information) and physical/chemical descriptors matrix as input.
+This algorithm demand one-hot code matrix (sequential information，50×20) and physical/chemical descriptors matrix (91×17) as input.
 The one-hot code can be calculated by three .csv documents aforementioned by code,

 For example:\